EgosOwn/llama-linux-helper/README.md

 * Auto or manually specify distro or shell in the prompt
 * Allow executing on remote SSH server (but copy back the results to run them)
 * YOLO mode - Flag to auto exec resulting command (WCGW)
+* Daemon mode to contextually suggest commands based on current session (Copilot will do this so likely will never implement)